Ribocentre-switch/Ribocentre-switch.github.io/_pages/Orphan.md

 ---

 <h1 class="post-title" itemprop="name headline">Orphan riboswitches</h1>
-Orphan riboswitch candidates are noncoding RNA motifs whose representatives are believed to function as genetic regulatory elements, but whose target ligands have yet to be identified<sup>[1]</sup>
+Orphan riboswitch candidates are noncoding RNA motifs whose representatives are believed to function as genetic regulatory elements; however, their specific ligands remain unidentified.
+In this section, we present a list of 30 orphan riboswitch candidates to draw attention to their most distinctive characteristics.
+The significance and quality of a riboswitch candidate can be assessed by considering the number of representatives discovered, the complexity displayed by its conserved sequence and secondary structure, and its associations with diverse gene types.
+We categorize these candidates as either strong or weak orphan riboswitch candidates based on the criterion, the strength of the characteristics of candidates listed above.
+This section draws mainly from the work of Ron Breaker primarily<sup>[<a href="#ref1">1</a>]</sup>
 <br><br>

 <html>